 There is no food or drinks allowed on-site except for one small bottled water per person.

 No. The event is alcohol free (.00 BAC).

 Any person suspected of consuming alcohol (or intoxicated in any way) will be refused entry and all monies paid will be forfeit.

 Yes, the experience is by online booking only.
 The days and times are strictly controlled due to other activities on-site.
 Click here to book.

 All our reservations and payment facilities are handled online.

 You may cancel using the link in your confirmation email or by contacting us directly.
-Cancellations with 48 hours notice of the game time will receive a full refund, otherwise there are no refunds allowed.
+Cancellations must be made 1 week prior to your scheduled event date to receive a full refund, otherwise we do not offer refunds.

 We will attempt to contact you.
 The experience is based on a tight time schedule and like any event, the ‘show goes on’ with or without you.
 If you are late and the briefing has started we will not be able to accommodate you.
 Your booking is forfeit and you will not be entitled to a refund.